 - 307 parking spaces, plus 23 disabled parking stalls

 Lewisville has 13 reservable shelters that can seat between 20 and 200 people.
-The cost is $25 to $100 per day, depending on the shelter’s size.
+The cost is $50 to $150 a day, depending on the shelter’s size.

 All shelters have 6- to 8-foot long tables, water spigots, electrical outlets and fire pits.
 Most shelters also have horseshoe pits and charcoal barbecue grills nearby.